 The Commonwealth of Massachusetts has adopted a new data security law (Chapter 93H of the Massachusetts General Laws of 2007).
 This new law defines Personally Identifiable Information (PII) and requires that institutions notify individuals immediately whose information has been compromised as a result of a Security breach.
-In addition there are a few federal regulations such as FERPA and HIPPA that would apply to certain data processed, transmitted, and/or collected at Bridgewater State College.
+In addition there are a few federal regulations such as FERPA and HIPPA that would apply to certain data processed, transmitted, and/or collected at Bridgewater State University.
 As per these regulations, such information must be protected from un-authorized disclosure by applying appropriate security controls.

 What is confidential data?

 Data in this category constitutes information that is private in nature and is mandated by certain legislations that we provide a standard level of privacy and security.
 Such security includes restricted access, encryption, and securing networks associated with processing or transmitting such information.

 a.
 Personal Identifiable Information (PII): As per the new data security law (Chapter 93H of the Massachusetts General Laws of 2007) PII data is a combination of a user's name and their a) Social Security Number (SSN) or b) Drivers license number or Mass ID or c) financial account number, credit or debit card number (with or without password or PIN, password or personal ID number that would grant account access).
 BUT NOT information lawfully obtained from publicly available information, or from federal, state or local government records lawfully made available to the general public.

 b.
 Health Information (HIPPA): As per the Health Insurance Portability and Accountability Act (HIPPA), this is information pertaining to a user's physical and mental health, treatment details (past, present and future), insurance information and information on payment of health care services.